Datttta/My_Notes/to-do.md

 - [ ] organize you bookmarks
 - [ ] improve neo tree search system
 - [ ] watch a video telling you how to use baobab
+- [ ] add a custom expand to trays apps

 == Today ==
 - [ ] _